Calais, Vermont: Village histories

 Calais once had a village called Sodom.
-This name was allegedly given because the village had no church, though it did have a few active quarries.
-In 1905, the residents petitioned the state legislature to change the name to Adamant, chosen to suggest the hardness of granite.
+Some historians suggested that this name was given because the village had no church, though it did have a few active quarries.
+However, the name Sodom was in use well before the quarries opened.
+The reason for the name change from Sodom to Adamant is also a subject of modern conjecture, with some noting that the residents petitioned the state legislature to change the name to Adamant in 1905, chosen to suggest the hardness of granite.
+Another account says that the name was changed on the request of the postmaster general.
+This could be true since there is another locality in Vermont named Sodom in North Bennington, so the postmaster general may have wanted to eliminate the ambiguity in Vermont place names.

-Pekin is named after Peking (now Beijing), China, the result of a local farmer who had a friend who was a missionary to China.
-The missionary sent some Chinese wheat back to Vermont, the farmer planted it, and it flourished.
+The name of the village of Pekin is also unclear in Calais history.
+Some accounts suggest that the village was named after Peking (now Beijing), China, the result of a local farmer who had a friend who was a missionary to China.
+According to this story, the missionary sent some Chinese wheat back to Vermont, the farmer planted it, and it flourished.
 It became the style to give directions using the wheat field as a landmark ("up by the Pekin wheat", or "just past the Pekin wheat").
 Eventually, the location of the field came to be known simply as Pekin.
 Another version suggests that the missionary sent back rice, and that the farmer planted the rice in a low-lying plain, which flooded each spring.
 The river came to be known as Peking Brook, later and presently Pekin Brook.
+Although this story of a Chinese missionary connection is intriguing, no specific historical records exist to support it.
+An alternative source for the name could be from the Abenaki word pekan for fisher.
+This would give Pekin Brook, which runs through the village of Pekin, a similar name source as the Winooski River (winooski is Abenaki for onion), to which it joins.

 Geography

 According to the United States Census Bureau, the town has a total area of 38.6 square miles (99.9 km^{2}), of which 38.0 square miles (98.5 km^{2}) is land and 0.6 square mile (1.5 km^{2}) (1.45%) is water.

-The following bodies of water are within the town: Curtis Pond, Nelson Pond, Bliss Pond, and #10 Pond, also known as Mirror Lake.
+The following bodies of water are within the town: Curtis Pond; Nelson Pond; Bliss Pond; Number 10 Pond, also known as Mirror Lake; and a portion of Woodbury Lake, also known as Sabin Pond.